Winter Fun in LaPorte County

 Settling into a romantic inn, glitzy hotel, or your own cottage makes an escape from everyday life about as perfect as you can get.

 Arbor Hill Inn, LaPorte – The owners of this historic inn want visitors to feel like privileged guests at a private estate.
 With elegantly decorated rooms that include fireplaces and Jacuzzi tubs, they make good on that promise.
-It’s all topped off with a sumptuous breakfast each day.

 Brewery Lodge, Michigan City – This 12-suite boutique hotel is located on 40 acres of forested land with streams, ponds, and wildlife.
 Guest rooms offer views of the wooded property.
 The main house, built in 1930 and featuring hand-hewn timbers and fireplaces, includes a craft beer and wine lounge and a restaurant open to the public for daily dinners and Sunday brunch.

-Beachwalk Vacation Rentals, Michigan City – From cozy cottages perfect for two to expansive homes for extended families, lodging options abound year-round at Beachwood Resort, whether your stay is a weekend or a week.
+Beachwalk Vacation Rentals, Michigan City – From cozy cottages perfect for 2 to expansive homes for extended families, lodging options abound year-round at Beachwood Resort, whether your stay is a weekend or a week.
 Many lodgings are located along or near Lake Michigan.

 Whether you’re an antique lover, bargain hunter, art enthusiast, or history buff, here are some don’t-miss stops.